hmrc/assets-frontend/assets/components/page-heading/README.md

 Research into how the page heading was coded found many ways of doing it.

-Some had the secondary heading above the `<h1>`.
+Some had the supraheading above the `<h1>`.
 This means a screen reader user may never hear it.

-Some had the secondary heading inside the `<h1>`.
+Some had the supraheading inside the `<h1>`.
 This gives different results depending on what screen reader you use.
 For example:

 - VoiceOver – “Heading level onetwo items What is your name?
 Personal details”
 - NVDA – “Heading level one What is your name?
 Heading level one Personal details”
 - JAWS – “What is your name?
 Personal details Heading level one”